FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 - Revised version due: January 15, 2024

-## Submission guidelines
+## Submission Guidelines

 The submissions must be written in English using the Springer style (LNCS/CCIS one-column page format) and submitted non-anonymously in PDF via EasyChair.
-We invite the submission of original research results and proposed research directions related to the focus areas of the workshop, in one of the three categories given below:
+We invite the submission of original research results and proposed research directions related to the focus areas of the conference, in one of the three categories given below:

 - Full papers (up to 15 pages)
 - Short papers (6-8 pages)